Vacant Homes · Census 2022

 8. Kildare 3.8% High demand commuter belt

-Why there are so many empty homes in rural Ireland
+Why so many homes sit empty in rural Ireland

 The Vacant Homes Tax and government policy

-The Vacant Homes Tax (VHT), introduced in 2022 and increased in subsequent budgets, targets residential properties occupied for fewer than 30 days per year.
-The tax rate (currently 3× the property's Local Property Tax) aims to bring vacant properties back into use.
-Census 2022 provides the baseline against which the tax's effectiveness will be measured in Census 2027.
+The Vacant Homes Tax (VHT) launched in 2022 and has risen in each subsequent budget.
+It targets residential properties occupied for fewer than 30 days per year.
+The rate currently sits at 3× the property's Local Property Tax.
+The goal is to push vacant homes back into use.
+Census 2022 sets the baseline — Census 2027 will show whether the tax worked.

-The Croí Cónaithe Vacant Property Refurbishment Grant provides up to €50,000 for rural vacant properties and €30,000 for urban ones, conditional on the property being a primary residence or a rental.
-Uptake has been significant in Leitrim, Roscommon, and Longford — the counties with the highest vacancy rates.
+The Croí Cónaithe Vacant Property Refurbishment Grant offers up to €50,000 for rural vacant properties and €30,000 for urban ones.
+The property must become a primary residence or a rental.
+Take-up has been strong in Leitrim, Roscommon, and Longford — the three counties with the highest vacancy rates.

 Electoral division level — where vacancy clusters

-At ED level, vacancy clusters are visible in specific patterns: coastal EDs in Kerry, Donegal, and Clare (holiday homes), inland rural EDs in Leitrim and Roscommon (out-migration), and specific urban EDs with older housing stock or planning constraints.
-IrelandInsights maps housing occupancy data to this level of granularity.
+At ED level, vacancy follows clear patterns.
+Coastal EDs in Kerry, Donegal, and Clare cluster around holiday homes.
+Inland rural EDs in Leitrim and Roscommon reflect out-migration.
+Some urban EDs show high vacancy due to older housing stock or planning constraints.
+IrelandInsights maps occupancy data at this level.

 Explore housing data on the map

 IrelandInsights maps Census 2022 housing tenure — owner-occupied, private rented, social housing — for every electoral division.
-Switch to the housing category to explore private renting intensity.
+Switch to the housing category to explore private renting patterns.

 Explore high-vacancy counties